LRagji/grid-scale/README.md

 5. Read tolerance for system time and sample time in number of widths.
 Minimum 1
 6. Start express server to accept connections.
 7. Table structure per day TagName(255),Sample Time,Numeric Value,Other Value Json ̀

-What needs to scale:
-1. Space to save data. (storage)
-2. Accommodate for multiple REST clients (compute)
-3. Reduce time required for single query.(latency)

-Approach:
-1. Solve Scale issue.
-2. Solve Latency issue.
-3. Solve Cost issue.

-Observations:
-1. High IOPS is needed
-2. Compute requirements are low
-3. IOPS with high storage is costly

-Assumption:
-1. It is easy to share volume mounts across multiple pods in k8s in readonly mode and single write/read mode.(Need to validate)
-2. Typically Data will come in with respect to wall clock time and occasionally be out of sync, There has to be a tolerance setting such that reads are not amplified.
-    The way to solve this would be to have linked list of index in redis and bigger time buckets like years to limit too many DB's to be opened.

-Design Pro:
-1. Fragmentation od Data cause of H scaling and Hashing.(Writers)
-2. When data come in with a lead of lag with respect to system time which grows the cache lookups on redis.(Can we have background-process to clear up mis-placements.)

-Work items

-3. Let sqlite chunk take table schema as input.(Table Creation,Index,Upsert & Select Statements)

-5. Unit tests
-6. Cache for table names which exists in a DB, instead of querying them everytime.
-7. Perfect Hashing algo for converting strings to sequential int's Looks at Dynamo DB hashing also.
-8. Test with 5 million tags on one day data :D
-9. Perf & Memory testing.
-10. Effect of lagging data with respect to wall clock(will this create lot of file io?)
-11. Summarization.(Either with Indexes or one table per tag.)

 F.A.Q